Veterinary chemicals are drugs or medicines used to treat or prevent disease, injury and pests in animals.

 Provide separate written advice note

-When treating stock animals with a prescription animal remedy and no ongoing treatment is required, vets should provide the farmer with a written advice note containing the same information that is required on the product label.
-This enables the farmer to keep the appropriate chemical use records and adhere to relevant WHPs.
+When treating livestock with a prescription animal remedy and no ongoing treatment is required, veterinarians should provide the livestock owner with a written advice note containing the same information that is required on the product label.
+This enables the livestock owner to keep the appropriate chemical use records and adhere to relevant WHPs.

-Any supplied veterinary chemical product or prescription animal remedy that does not have an APVMA label, a label supplied by the veterinary practitioner or an advice note should be reported to Agriculture Victoria on 136 186 or email email@example.com
+Any prescription animal remedy product that does not have a label or an advice note supplied by the veterinarian should be reported to Agriculture Victoria on 136 186 or email firstname.lastname@example.org

 Record keeping — Understand the record keeping requirements of using veterinary chemicals, plus information on record keeping requirements for veterinarians.
 Access to Agriculture Victoria's record keeping templates to assist you with your record keeping obligations.